patrickbucher/docs/tls/tls-mastery.md

 an attacker's proxy.
 Even a server redirecting all HTTP traffic to HTTPS won't help, because the proxy still offers the client weak HTTPS or HTTP.

-A website only serving HTTPS can use HSTS to inform the client that there's won't be served anything under plain, unencrypted HTTP.
-A client receiving this information will switch to HTTPS—and reject further wekly encrypted or entirely unencrypted communication.
+A website only serving HTTPS can use HSTS to inform the client that there won't be served anything under plain, unencrypted HTTP.
+A client receiving this information will switch to HTTPS—and reject further weakly encrypted or entirely unencrypted communication.

 Since the HSTS header is cached on the client side, no fallback to HTTP will be